mflatt/not-a-box/README.txt

    and so on in terms of Chez records.
-Applicable structs work by adding an indirection to each function call (in a little compiler from fully-expanded code to Chez) when the target is not obviously a plain procedure; even with a simple analysis, the indirection is not needed often in a typical program, and the overhead appears to be light.
+Applicable structs work by adding an indirection to each function call (in a little compiler from fully-expanded code to Chez) when the target is not obviously a plain procedure; even with a simple analysis, which is currently in "convert.rkt", the indirection is not needed often in a typical program, and the overhead appears to be light when it is needed.

-   I think that `make-struct-type` needs to be different so that Chez can see through structure accesses.
-Specifically, I think that's why "port-demo.ss" runs slower in Chez than Racket.

    The rest of the implementation of Racket structures looks straightforward.